Posterior consistency in multi-response regression models with non-informative priors for the error covariance matrix in growing dimensions: Posterior contraction rates for

 We now state the main results of this paper.
 The proofs are available in Section \ref{sec5}.
 We first establish the rate of posterior convergence under the DSIW priors on $\uSigma$ in Theorem \ref{th_siw}.

 \begin{theorem}{\textbf{(Posterior Contraction rate for DSIW prior)}} Consider a working Bayesian model which combines (\ref{model1}), (\ref{beprior}) with a DSIW prior (\ref{eq3}) on $\uSigma$, and a true data generating mechanism specified in (\ref{model2}).
 Suppose Assumptions \ref{as1}-\ref{as6} are satisfied.
-Then for a constant $M>0$ and $\delta_n=\sqrt{\dfrac{q_n}{n}}$,
+Then for a constant $M>0$ and $\delta_n=\sqrt{q_n/n}$,

-where $E_{\mathbb{P}_0}$ denotes an expectation with respect to the joint distribution of $\uYn$ under the true data generating mechanism. \end{theorem}
+where $E_{\mathbb{P}_0}$ denotes an expectation with respect to the joint distribution of $\uYn$ under the true data generating mechanism. \end{theorem} \begin{remark} If the focus is solely on achieving posterior consistency (instead of specifying contraction rate) for the DSIW prior, using a fixed $\epsilon >0$ neighborhood surrounding $\uSigma_0$, then Assumption \ref{as4} can be relaxed to $p_n=o(n)$.
+This implies that establishing straightforward posterior consistency for the covariance matrix using the DSIW prior requires $p_n=o(n)$ and $q_n=o(n)$ (Assumption \ref{as1}) alongside Assumptions \ref{as2}, \ref{as3}, \ref{as5}, and \ref{as6}. \end{remark}

-Even in the basic setting of $n$ i.i.d. $q_n$-dimensional observations with common covariance matrix $\uSigma$, the rate of convergence for the sample covariance matrix to its true value can be shown to be $\sqrt{q_n/n}$ under Assumptions \ref{as1} and \ref{as2} (using Lemma \ref{subg2} below for example).
-The above theorem establishes the same convergence rate for the entire posterior in a multi-response regression setting using the DSIW priors (which is a much more flexible and diverse class of priors compared to inverse Wishart priors).
+Even in the basic setting of $n$ i.i.d. $q_n$-dimensional Gaussian observations with common covariance matrix $\uSigma$, the rate of convergence for the sample covariance matrix to its true value can be shown to be $\sqrt{q_n/n}$ under Assumptions \ref{as1} and \ref{as2} (using Lemma \ref{subg2} below, for example, \cite{vershynin, Wainwright}).
+In the corresponding Bayesian literature, \cite{chaogao} establish a similar contraction rate under Assumptions \ref{as1} and \ref{as2} by employing an $IW(\nu+q_n-1, I_{q_n})$ prior on the covariance matrix.
+Theorem \ref{th_siw} delineates an equivalent posterior convergence rate within a more intricate and complex multi-response regression framework using scale mixed Inverse-Wishart priors.
+Theorem \ref{th_siw} shows that adopting a scale mixed Inverse-Wishart prior enables us to harness the aforementioned advantages without any compromise in terms of posterior contraction rate.

+Undoubtedly, there exists a computational cost trade-off, as computations reliant on a scale mixed Inverse-Wishart (IW) prior necessitate an iterative sampling scheme compared to the closed from computation associated with the simple IW prior.
+This trade-off requires careful consideration by the user, taking into account their resources and specific requirements.
+Moreover, in Section \ref{sec8}, we establish key theoretical convergence guarantees for the Gibbs sampler associated with a scale mixed IW prior.

 We next show in Theorem \ref{th_matF} that the same posterior rate of convergence can be achieved under the matrix-$F$ prior on $\uSigma$ under an additional assumption on a relevant hyperparameter which we state below.